Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-07-15**
+## 🗓️ Date: **2025-07-16**

 ### 💬 Today's Insight:
 ```
-> No matter what people tell you, words and ideas can change the world. ❤️ - Robin Williams
+> Every aspect of the world today – even politics and international relations – is affected by chemistry. ❤️ - Linus Pauling
 ```

 ---